particle-iot/docs/src/content/reference/datasheets/b-series/b504-datasheet.md

 VCC is used to supply power to the Quectel EG91-NAX cellular module.
 The recommended input voltage range on this pin is between 3.6V to 4.2V DC.
 This can be connected directly to a 3.7V LiPo battery.
 Make sure that the supply can handle currents of at least 2 A.

 If you are not using a battery, or using a battery of a different voltage, you should use a regulator to supply 3.7V to 4.2V at 2A.
 You may want to add additional bulk capacitors to handle the short, high current peak usage when the cellular modem is transmitting.
+If your board contains a bq24195 PMIC, see [PMIC notes](#pmic-notes), below, for additional information.

 Note that the B504 requires 2000 mA on VCC, unlike the B404X which only 600 mA.